chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

    [(e1, e2, ...) in zip(s1, s2, ...)] f(e1, e2, ..., tmp, a2, ...)

-In this instance if formal ``a1`` is an expression that has side effects (such as printing), those side effects will only occur once.
+In this instance, if formal ``a1`` is an expression that has side effects (such as printing), those side effects will only occur once.

 A zippered promotion can be captured in a variable, such as